 Ruth Clare

-Background: We are wired for negativity
+We are wired for negativity

 Remembering that the berries are poisonous, or that last time we walked that way there was a sabre tooth tiger lurking around the bend, is how our ancestors survived long enough to reproduce.
-But this survival tendency of our brains to pay attention to the negative can mean we get stuck feeling helpless, hopeless and not good enough.
+This survival tendency comes hard-wired into our brains and exists in modern times as a negativity bias, meaning it is much easier for us to focus on everything that is going wrong in our lives rather than all the things that are going right.

 Switching our brains to a more positive state

-Switching to a more positive headspace begins by recognizing the positive moments that are already happening in our lives, and amplifying the impact they have on us.
+Switching to a more positive headspace begins by first recognizing the positive moments that are already happening in our lives, and amplifying the impact they have on us.
 I am not talking great and perfect moments.
 I am talking about the tiny, wonderful experiences that pass us by all the time without us truly noticing them.

 • Seeing your dog stretched out in bliss in a patch of sunlight